At least one million people have liked and shared our infographics since two years ago.

 Our prices are fixed, so you know exactly what you will get and how much it will cost.

 If you aren’t happy with the first draft, and we can’t fix it - we’ll give you a full refund.
 It’s that simple.

 Our journalist will help you find the best way to communicate your message.

 We can advice how to distribute an infographic to your community.

 We make sure that your infographic is readable on any device.
 In print, we can help too.

 Infographics have multiple uses:

-A quality infographic can cost anywhere from $ 1,000 for a micro-content infograph to $100,000 for an extensive interactive infographic experience website.
+A quality infographic can cost anywhere from $ 1,000 for a micro-content infograph to $100,000 or more for an extensive interactive infographic experience website.
 The price depends on two things - the quality of the work, and the number of times you request changes, i.e. iterations.